About WinGS

 History of the Winter Gull Survey

 BTO carried out the first Winter Gull Survey (WinGS) in the winter of 1952/53, to collect data on wintering gull populations in the UK.
 Since then, the survey has been carried out around every 10 years.
-However, the most recent survey was from 2003/04–2005/6, and a substantial gap in our knowledge of our wintering gulls has developed.
+However, the most recent survey was from 2003/04–2005/6, and a substantial gap in our knowledge of our wintering gulls has developed within this 20 years.

-To address this, we will be running WinGS over the winters of 2023/24 and 2024/25, to collect up-to-date information about the five most common gull species in the UK in winter.
-In 2024, WinGS will also collect data during the autumn.
-This will be the first time that data have been collected at this time of year.
+To address this, we will be running WinGS over the winters of 2023/24 and 2024/25, to collect up-to-date information about the six most common gull species in the UK in winter.
+In 2024, WinGS will also collect data during the autumn, which is a new aspect of the survey compared to previous years.

 Aims of the Winter Gull Survey